Honeybees on the outside of a hive during a May nectar flow

 May is one of the busiest and most exciting months in the UK beekeeping calendar.
 Colonies can grow rapidly, nectar flows improve and swarm pressure rises.
 Weekly inspections, space management and clear records all become essential if you want healthy bees and a good honey crop.

 This guide builds on the work done in March and April and forms part of the BeezKnees Year in the Apiary – monthly beekeeping calendar.
-It focuses on practical May beekeeping tasks in the UK, with an emphasis on swarm control, adding supers and keeping up with rapidly expanding colonies.
+It focuses on practical May beekeeping tasks in the UK, with an emphasis on swarm control, adding supers, queen management and keeping up with rapidly expanding colonies.
+If queen cells are appearing, this page also works well alongside our step-by-step inspections guide, the queen cell identification guide and swarm prevention as you move toward June.

 May at a Glance – Peak Spring Growth